Convergence of a discrete selection-mutation model with exponentially decaying mutation kernel to a Hamilton-Jacobi equation: Appendix B

 \section{Appendix B}

-\begin{lem} Let $\Omega$ be an open convex subset of $\R$, and let $H: \R \times \Omega \to \R$ be a continuous Hamiltonian that is uniformly Lipschitz-continuous in space and concave with respect to the gradient variable.
-Let $u_1$ and $u_1$ be two Lipshcitz-continuous in time and space viscosity supersolutions of the problem
+\textbf{Proof of the maximum property for supersolutions with concave Hamiltonians.}\\ Here we state and prove the result for time-independent Hamiltonians.
+The result is similar for Hamiltonians with time dependence of the form $b(t)+H(x,q),$ where $b\in L^1_{Loc}(\R^+),$ and no continuity assumption is required for $b$. \begin{lem} Let $\Omega$ be an open convex subset of $\R$, and let $H: \R \times \Omega \to \R$ be a continuous Hamiltonian that is uniformly Lipschitz-continuous in space and concave with respect to the gradient variable.
+Let $u_1$ and $u_2$ be two Lipschitz-continuous in time and space, viscosity supersolutions of the problem